 5K Motions in Federal Criminal Cases

-A “5K” or a “5K motion” in the federal system is a motion filed under Section 5k1.1 of the United States Sentencing Guidelines requesting a sentence below the Sentencing Guidelines based on substantial assistance by the accused.
+A “5K” or a “5K motion” in the federal system is a motion filed under Section 5k1.1 of the United States Sentencing Guidelines, requesting a sentence below the guidelines based on substantial assistance by the defendant.

 The Prisoner’s Dilemma: Not Just Game Theory

 Many people have seen films like “The Godfather” which portrays a world where gangsters would rather die in prison than betray co-conspirators.